deficollective/defiscan/src/content/protocols/ethena/usde.md

 # Dependencies

 `USDe` is only slightly overcollateralized and relies on various strategies to maintain stability and peg to the US-Dollar.
 The strategies rely on various counterparties to function correctly.
 If any of the counterparties fail, the solvency of the protocol is at risk.
 Ethena has a [Reserve Fund](#security-council) to provide a buffer in case of negative performance of the diversified yield strategies.
-Ethena employs diversification within each strategy by relying on various counterparties as well as diversify in different strategies.
+Ethena employs diversification within each strategy by relying on various counterparties and tokens as well as diversify in different strategies.
 The following paragraphs go into more detail.

 ## CEXs